suncoast-devs/handbook/lessons/cs-variables/index.md

 statement declaring our variable.

 Looking at the other statement `int score = 95;` we see the same pattern.
-In this case we are declaring an `int`eger variable named `score` and we make it's value the _number_ `95`.
+In this case we are declaring an `int`eger variable named `score` and we make its value the _number_ `95`.
 Notice we do not put the `95` in any kind of quotes or other syntax.
-We simply refer to it by it's value.
+We simply refer to it by its value.

 ## Let C# do the work